 This section describes the procedures that are common for various types of applications.

-For details related to debugging applications in the supported frameworks, refer to the Language and Framework-Specific Guidelines
+For details on debugging applications in the supported frameworks, refer to Language and Framework-Specific Guidelines.

-RubyMine provides a complete range of facilities to debug source code:
+RubyMine provides a full range of facilities for debugging your source code:

 - Breakpoints in Ruby.

 - Customizable breakpoint properties: conditions, pass count, etc.

 - Frames, variables, and watches views in the debugger UI.

 - Runtime evaluation of expressions.

 - Configure the debugger options.

 Source maps set the correspondence between lines in your original